INFORMATION SYSTEMS RESEARCH

 Decoding the psychology of big data and smart decisions

-September 8, 2021 | Hamilton | Ontario
+September 8, 2021 ·

-Contributed by Sonia Verma, McMaster University
+Contributed by: Sonia Verma, McMaster University

 Algorithms and data drive organizational decisions on hiring, staffing, priorities, production, expansion, marketing, partnerships and many other matters.
 And if an algorithm is skewed or if the organization doesn’t use it correctly, it can lead to poor decision making, with far-reaching financial and social implications.